Happy Sam Sawyer

-General Samuel "Happy Sam" Sawyer is a character created by Stan Lee and Jack Kirby that appears in American comic books published by Marvel Comics.
-His first appearance was in 1963's Sgt.
-Fury and his Howling Commandos #1.
+Samuel Sawyer is a character appearing in American comic books published by Marvel Comics.
+Created by writer Stan Lee and artist Jack Kirby, the character first appeared in Sgt.
+Fury and his Howling Commandos #1 (May 1963).
+Sawyer, also known as "Happy Sam," served as the commanding officer of the Howling Commandos.
+He has since been portrayed as holding various senior military positions at various points in his history.

+Publication history

+Samuel Sawyer debuted in Sgt.
+Fury and his Howling Commandos #1 (May 1963), created by Stan Lee and Jack Kirby.
+He subsequently appeared in several Marvel series, including Captain Savage and his Battlefield Raiders (1968), and Combat Kelly and the Deadly Dozen (1972).

+Sawyer is named after Stan Sawyer, a friend of Stan Lee and his wife Joan who worked as a voice-over artist in commercials.

 Fictional character biography

-Happy Sam Sawyer was assigned to the British Commandos by the U.S. Army.
+Sam Sawyer was assigned to the British Commandos by the U.S. Army.
 He trained for parachuting in Britain in 1940 with Finley's Flying Circus, alongside daredevil parachutist Nick Fury and pilot Red Hargroves.
-They gave him the nickname “Happy Sam” because of his serious and consistently stony demeanor.
+They gave him the nickname "Happy Sam" because of his serious and consistently stony demeanor.
 In 1942, Sawyer, who had been wounded in North Africa and was deemed unfit for combat missions, organized and led the Howling Commandos, Bull McGiveney's Maulers, Jim Morita's Nisei Squad, and Sgt.
 Bob Jenkin's The Missouri Marauders, as well as the Deadly Dozen.
-When artist John Severin joined Sgt Fury and his Howling Commandos with issue #44, Severin drew Sawyer as being much older and balder than his original depiction as a young man.

 In a Sgt Fury annual set in the Korean War, Sawyer was a Colonel, and in another annual set in the Vietnam War, Sawyer was a full general.

-In modern times, Baron Strucker created an LMD of Sawyer that attacked the original Howling Commandos as well as Captain America.
-Sawyer would sacrifice himself when the LMD detonated itself while trying to gain missile navigation override codes.
+In modern times, Baron Strucker creates a Life Model Decoy (LMD) based on Sawyer who attacks the original Howling Commandos as well as Captain America.
+Sawyer sacrifices himself to stop the LMD after it self-destructs while trying to gain missile navigation override codes.

-In the wake of his death, a S.H.I.E.L.D. assault Helicarrier was named in his honor in the mini-series Iron Man: Hypervelocity.
-There is also a Samuel J. Sawyer Memorial Veterans Hospital.